alonzofedwards1/interops-telemetry-api/frontend/CODEX_PROMPT.md

 # Codex prompt for the interoperability UI

-You are generating a Create React App (CRA) frontend that talks to a FastAPI backend acting as an interoperability control plane.
+You are generating a Create React App (CRA) frontend that talks to a FastAPI backend.
 Follow these constraints so the UI aligns with the existing backend:

 ## API base
 - All backend routes are mounted under the `/api` prefix.